githwxi/ATS-Postiats-contrib/projects/MEDIUM/PEULER/README.md

   See [description](https://projecteuler.net/problem=16)

-Please try to contribute either a specification or a solution (that is, implementation), or both!
-The success of this project relies on the jointly effort of the ats-lang-users community and beyond.
+Please try to contribute either a specification or a solution (that is, implementation), or both.
+The success of this project relies on the joint effort of the ats-lang-users community and beyond.
+Thanks!

 ## The End of [README.md]